-- 405 affected individuals received treatment across the treatment network. - Affected individuals are primarily spouses/significant others (45%), children (21%), or parents (15%) of gamblers; 75% of these affected individuals are female. - By the end of treatment, affected individuals reported improvements in life satisfaction, decreased depression, decreased negative impact of someone else's gambling, and decreased sense of responsibility for someone else's recovery.
+- 364 affected individuals received treatment across the treatment network. - Affected individuals are: spouses/significant others (51%), children (20%), or parents (10%) of gamblers; 79% of these affected individuals are female. - By the end of treatment, affected individuals reported improvements in life satisfaction, decreased depression, decreased negative impact of someone else's gambling, and decreased sense of responsibility for someone else's recovery.

-CALIFORNIA GAMBLING EDUCATION AND TREATMENT SERVICES
+CALIFORNIA GAMBLING EDUCATION AND TREATMENT SERVICES Fiscal Year 2017-18 Treatment Report Fact Sheet

-Fiscal Year 2016-17 Treatment Report Fact Sheet
+CalGETS CLIENT CHARACTERISTICS AT INTAKE: FOCUS ON HEALTH AND WELLNESS

-CalGETS CLIENT CHARACTERISTICS: FOCUS ON HEALTH AND WELLNESS
+AMBLERS Medical problems The most common co-occurring health conditions of CalGETS clients are hypertension, diabetes, and obesity.
+Smoking Among CalGETS outpatient clients, 24% currently smoke.
+This percentage is down from last year, but is more than twice the state average.
+In the residential treatment setting, the prevalence rate of smoking is 42%.
+Alcohol Use 30% of CalGETS clients report a binge drinking episode (more than five drinks in a single occasion) in the past year, similar to 31% of adult Californians reporting the same (CDC).
+Marijuana According to the National Survey on Drug Use and Health (NSDUH), 15% of California adults reported marijuana use within the last 12 months.
+Across the treatment network, 13-48% of CalGETS clients report past-year marijuana use.
+State of Health According to the Centers for Disease Control (CDC), 18% of adults in California reported their health as "fair or poor" in 2017.
+In comparison, about 34% of gamblers across the treatment network reported their health as "fair or poor."
+Health Insurance About 80% of all CalGETS clients reported having health insurance, but less is known about their costs to maintain insurance, including premiums and deductibles.
+Access to Healthcare At least 70% of CalGETS clients reported they currently have a primary care physician (except Residential Treatment clients at 63%).
+Depression 26% of CalGETS clients scored in the moderately severe to severe depression range as measured by the Patient Health Questionnaire (PHQ-9), compared to 17% of adult Californians reporting any depression diagnosis (CDC).

-GAMBLERS Medical problems The most common co-occurring health conditions of CalGETS clients are hypertension, diabetes, and obesity.
-Smoking Among CalGETS outpatient clients, 27% currently smoke, a decrease of 4% from last year.
-However, it is more than twice the state average.
-In the residential treatment setting, the prevalence rate of smoking is 55%.
-Alcohol Use 30% of CalGETS clients report a binge drinking episode (more than five drinks in a single occasion) in the past year, similar to 31% of adult Californians reporting the same (California HealthCare Foundation) Marijuana According to the National Survey on Drug Use and Health (NSDUH), 15% of the population of California reported marijuana use within the last 12 months.
-Across the treatment network, 15-35% of CalGETS clients use marijuana.
-State of Health About 30% of gamblers across the treatment network reported their health as "fair" or "poor."
-In comparison, 18% of adults in California reported their health as "fair" or "poor" in 2015 according to the Centers for Disease Control and Prevention (CDC).
-Health Insurance 80% of all CalGETS clients reported having health insurance, but less is known about their costs to maintain insurance, including premiums and deductibles.
-Access to Healthcare At least 70% of CalGETS clients reported they currently have a primary care physician (except Residential Treatment clients at 58%).
-Depression 24% of CalGETS clients scored in the moderately severe to severe depression range as measured by the Patient Health Questionnaire (PHQ-9), compared to 14% of adult Californians reporting any depression diagnosis (CDC).
-AFFECTED INDIVIDU ALS Affected individuals were similar to gamblers in terms of medical problems, state of health, insurance status, and access to healthcare.
+Affected individuals were similar to gamblers in terms of medical problems, state of health, insurance status, and access to healthcare.
 However, affected individuals smoked less and drank alcohol less frequently than gamblers, and at rates similar to the general population.